MarcialRosales/rabbitmq-tracing-guide/README.md

 ### How to start tracing

-In the previous section we enabled tracing but we are not actually sniffing any messages yet.
-To actually sniff messages we need to *bind* a queue (this is the destination of the sniffed messages) to the `amq.rabbitmq.trace` exchange and use the appropriate *routing key* based on what we want to sniff:
+In the previous section we enabled tracing but we are not actually tracing any messages yet.
+To actually trace messages we need to *bind* a queue (this is the destination of the traced messages) to the `amq.rabbitmq.trace` exchange and use the appropriate *routing key* based on what we want to trace:
-  - `#` sniff every message sent to any exchange and delivered by any queue
+  - `#` trace every message sent to any exchange and delivered by any queue
-  - `publish.#` sniff every message sent to any exchange
+  - `publish.#` trace every message sent to any exchange
-  - `deliver.#` sniff every message delivered by any queue
+  - `deliver.#` trace every message delivered by any queue
-  - `publish.X` sniff every message sent to the exchange `X`
+  - `publish.X` trace every message sent to the exchange `X`

 ### How to stop tracing